simgrid/remote-simgrid/README.md

 Install dependencies:
 - docopt-cpp: `nix-env -f https://github.com/oar-team/kapack/archive/master.tar.gz -iA docopt_cpp`
 - Protobuf: `nix-env -i protobuf`
-- SFML-network: `nix-env -i sfml`
 - SimGrid: `nix-env -f https://github.com/oar-team/kapack/archive/master.tar.gz -iA simgrid324`

 Make sure all of them are accessible by pkg-config:
-`pkg-config --cflags --libs docopt protobuf sfml-network simgrid` should output how to link and include all the libraries.
+`pkg-config --cflags --libs docopt protobuf simgrid` should output how to link and include all the libraries.
 If this is not the case, update your PKG_CONFIG_PATH environment variable.

-Then, this is classical meson build:
+Then, Remote SimGrid is built with the [Meson](https://mesonbuild.com/) build system:

 ```
 meson build # --prefix=/install/directory